ISS-Leimen/lab-dev-conventions/docs/code_review_practices.md

 ## Principles

-- Review the PR, not the person (or agent)
+- Review the code, not the author
 - Small PRs get better reviews — if a PR is too large to review in one sitting, ask the author to split it
 - Every comment should be actionable or a genuine question
-- Approve when "good enough" — don't block on perfection
+- Approve when good enough — don't block on perfection
-- The human is ultimately responsible for all committed code, including AI-authored code
+- The human is responsible for all committed code, including AI-authored code